Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: From Puzzle Analogy to Mapspace Search

 \fbox{\fcolorbox{red}{white}}

-This process is repeated to create full mappings.
-For example, Fig.~\ref{fig:overview_example}(b) shows the result from Fig.~\ref{fig:overview_example}(a) being joined with a third pmapping for Einsum $C$.
-The shared tensor is now $B$, and the process from before can be applied in this step.

-Finally, this process can construct a comprehensive mapspace: Any LoopTree can be decomposed into individual pmappings, and conversely, there exist pmappings that join to create any given LoopTree.
-Furthermore, there is a one-to-one correspondence between a LoopTree and a loop nest, so this procedure can be used to realize arbitrary loop nest mappings. \joel{What does "any LoopTree can be constructed from pmappings" mean} \tanner{ACK, rephrased} \joel{Why are you mentioning loop nests?} \tanner{Trying to connect us to a broadly-used abstraction.
-Other mappers (\eg TileFlow) can create a variety of mappings in \emph{their} abstraction, but their abstraction only supports a limited mapspace}
+Finally, this process can construct a comprehensive mapspace: We can decompose any LoopTree mapping into individual pmappings, and conversely, there exist pmappings that join to create any given LoopTree mapping.
+Furthermore, there is a one-to-one correspondence between a LoopTree and a loop nest, so this procedure can be used to realize arbitrary loop nest mappings.